cr0hn/feed-to-exporter/README.rst

 Filters
 -------

-There's situations where you can want to apply some advanced filters.
-You can do data adding some Python code.
+There's situations where you may want to apply some advanced filters.
+To do that we must add some Python code.

 You can use any name for the filter file, but for convention we'll use ``filters.py``.
 There a basic example: